High-speed USB digitizer

 The PicoScope 6407 is a compact USB plug-in device that turns your PC or laptop into a 4-channel, high-speed digitizer.
-The PicoScope 6407 differs from the rest of the PC oscilloscopes in the 6000 series in that it has high bandwidth 50 ohm inputs (SMA connectors) with fixed ±100 mV input ranges.
-Higher input signals can be accomodated with the use of external attenuators (see accessories).
+The PicoScope 6407 differs from the rest of the PC oscilloscopes in the PicoScope 6000 series in that it has high-bandwidth 50 Ω inputs with fixed ±100 mV input ranges and SMA connectors.
+Larger input signals can be accommodated with the use of external attenuators (see accessories).

 The software development kit (SDK) allows you to write your own software and includes drivers for Microsoft Windows, Apple Mac (OS X) and Linux (including Raspberry Pi).

 Example code shows how to interface to third-party software packages such as Microsoft Excel, National Instruments LabVIEW and MathWorks MATLAB.

 The drivers support USB data streaming, a mode which captures gap-free continuous data over USB direct to the PC’s RAM or hard disk at rates of over 10 MS/s and capture size is limited only by available PC storage.
 Sampling rates in streaming mode are subject to PC specifications and application loading.

 The majority of digital oscilloscopes still use an analog trigger architecture based on comparators.
 This causes time and amplitude errors that cannot always be calibrated out and often limits the trigger sensitivity at high bandwidths.